zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

 }
 ```

 Note: I'm pretty sure there's a regex that can do these three steps in one.
-It probably uses capturing groups and substitution, which I'm not familiar with.
-I didn't try it since I didn't have the time nor energy to research further.
-If you know a good regex for this, let me know!
+It probably uses `capturing groups` and `substitution`, which I'm not familiar with.
+I didn't try it though because I don't have the time, nor energy, to research it further.
+If you know the regex I'm talking about, please let me know!

 This step converts the cases into the following:

   - `camel case`
-  - ` pascal case`
+  - `pascal case`
   - `snake_case`
-  - ` sentence case`
+  - `sentence case`
-  - ` title  case `
+  - `title case`

 There's a space at the start of some cases.
-I removed them with
+I remove them with
 `trim`.

 ```javascript